-A former family therapist, Mark is an author, poet, and short-story writer who enjoys writing narrative poetry.
+A former family therapist, Mark is an author, humorist, poet, and short-story writer who enjoys a good comedy.

 The Sadness of a Hoarder's Life

 Collecting stamps or baseball cards as a hobby is one thing, but when a person gathers and hoards as a compulsion, that's when it becomes a significant concern.

 During my days as a therapist, I had several clients who had issues with hoarding.
 Not only was there fear and anxiety attached to hoarding but much sadness.
 No matter how many things a hoarder had accumulated or surrounded himself, a dark cloud of sorrow seemed to hover over him or her.